Why You Need App Install and Uninstall Metrics

 • CPM, or cost per mille/thousand: This standard advertising metric describes how much it cost for you to get 1,000 sets of eyeballs on your product.
 For app advertising, it is common to use this cost-per-1,000-impressions as the foundation of your campaigns—in other words, you pay based on how many thousands of people will see your ad.

 Comparing two marketing campaigns on the basis of your CPI and CPM would help show you which got the most installs at the lowest price, but that’s not enough to truly gauge their effectiveness.
-Most apps lose 80% of their users in just a few days.
+Most apps lose 80% of their users in just days.
 Hit the gas on acquisition without solid retention, and you’ll just be throwing money away.

 Find the users who are getting real value.